KristenHarman/KristenHarman/README.md

 - 🌱 I’m currently learning **JavaScript, NodeJS, and ReactJS**

-- 👨‍💻 All of my projects are available at [kristenharman.me](kristenharman.me)
+- 👨‍💻 All of my projects are available at [https://kristenharman.me](https://kristenharman.me)

 - ⚡ Fun facts **I love to read, play videogames, and go on walks**